milafrerichs/new-mila-frerichs/content/now/index.md

     weight: 30

 ---
-_Last updated: 12.07.2019_
+_Last updated: 10.12.2019_

 Right now I’m in Berlin with my wife and our dog Ruby.
-I’m currently working with [streetmix](https://streetmix.net) to improve their testing.
+I’m currently working with Bertelsmann Stiftung on an ML prototype categorizing German Open Data.

+I'm booked for the next couple of months.

-I’m available for work in September.
+I’m available for work in February 2020.

-## Next conferences I attend/talk
+## Next conferences I plan to attend/talk

+* GoodTechFest 2020, Chicago
+* FOSS4G 2020, Calgary
-* FOSS4G UK, 19-20 September 2019, Edinburgh, UK
+* FOSS4G Oceania, Fiji
-* NACIS 2019, 17.-18.October 2019, Tacoma, USA

 ## Next family trips

-* None is planned right now
-* Will be more short term weekend trips probably
+* Muenster in late December

 ## What I will be working on